snel1496/snel1496.github.io/docs/Recipes/Mead/traditional-mead.md

 - Once the mead has reached the desired flavor, bottle it and let it bottle condition for at least 3 months.
 - Enjoy your traditional mead!

+## My Experience
+I started this traditional mead on July 24, 2025, with an initial gravity of 1.082.
+I used about 3 lbs of honey for a 1-gallon batch.
+It could have reached a final higher ABV if I had used more honey, but this was my first attempt at mead-making, so I wanted to keep it simple.

+I aged in oak cubes for 2 weeks then bottled and corked in 750 ml bottles.
+I am excited to give it a try after a while of bottle conditioning!